appoptics/go-metrics-appoptics/README.md

-This is a reporter for the [go-metrics](https://github.com/rcrowley/go-metrics) library which posts the metrics to [AppOptics](https://www.appoptics.com/)/Librato.
+This is a reporter for the [go-metrics](https://github.com/rcrowley/go-metrics) library which posts the metrics to [AppOptics](https://www.appoptics.com/).
-It is forked from [ysamlan](https://github.com/mihasya/go-metrics-librato)/[mihaysa](https://github.com/mihasya/go-metrics-librato)'s reporters.

-This library supports tagged metrics only; source-based metrics have been deprecated by Librato.
-The original [go-metrics-librato](https://github.com/mihasya/go-metrics-librato) library can be used if you need to upload source-based metrics instead.
+It is based on [ysamlan's AppOptics reporter](https://github.com/ysamlan/go-metrics-appoptics), which was based on [mihaysa's Librato reporter](https://github.com/mihasya/go-metrics-librato).

 ### Usage